-Written with the help of golfing poets such as Sir Arthur Conan Doyle, George Fullerton Carnegie, Grantland Rice and Billy Collins.
+A great gift for a golfing friend.
+(Available at Amazon for $9.95.)
+The book is about golf and golf history illustrated with poetry written by golfers such as Sir Arthur Conan Doyle, George Fullerton Carnegie, Grantland Rice and Billy Collins.
 Laid out as a golf course with Holes (chapters) such as “St. Andrews,” Agonies and Frustrations,” “Advice,” “Politics and War,” “Links with the Devil,” and “The Women’s Game.”
 The text and poems provide humorous tales, historical dramas and personal accounts that will touch the hearts and minds of golfers universally.
 Much of the material comes from inaccessible books and magazines published in the U.S., England and Scotland before 1930.
-The Foreword is by Robert Trent Jones, Jr. Available at Amazon, Barnes and Noble and also Amazon.UK.
+The Foreword is by Robert Trent Jones, Jr. Also available at Amazon.UK.
 I hope you will take a look.

 From Golf Digest’s website